EnsurityTechnologies/xsensedoc/content/en/docs/conf/AMS/Devices.md

 weight: 740
 ---

-The AMS tab contains the list of ThinC-AUTH devices and the list of Privileged users.
-Device

 This tab contacts the list of ThinC-AUTH devices.
-The ThinC-AUTH devices can be imported to the XSense CP server using a predefined Excel template available in the XSense CP server or Ensurity-shared Excel in the predefined format or upload the device licenses shared by Ensurity.
+The ThinC-AUTH devices can be imported to the XSense IdP portal using a predefined Excel template available in the XSense IdP portal or Ensurity-shared Excel in the predefined format or upload the device licenses shared by Ensurity.

 ## Device License